ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

 Timemory represents the data within the JSON output in two forms: a flat structure and a hierarchical structure.
-The flat JSON data represents the data similar to the text files: the hierarchical information is represented by the indentation of the ``prefix`` field and the ``depth`` field.
+The flat JSON data represents the data similar to the text files, where the hierarchical information is represented by the indentation of the ``prefix`` field and the ``depth`` field.
-The hierarchical JSON contains additional information with respect to inclusive and exclusive value, however, its structure requires processing through recursion.
-This section of the JSON supports analysis by `hatchet <https://github.com/hatchet/hatchet>`_.
+The hierarchical JSON contains additional information with respect to inclusive and exclusive values.
+However, its structure must be processed using recursion.
+This section of the JSON output supports analysis by `hatchet <https://github.com/hatchet/hatchet>`_.
 All the data entries for the flat structure are in a single JSON array.
-This format is easier than the hierarchical format to write a simple Python script for post-processing.
+It is easier to write a simple Python script for post-processing using this format than with the hierarchical structure.

 .. note::